sahilkargutkar/HealthCareBot/README.md

 ## Mobile Responsive :iphone:
     Can be used on Android as well as Iphone.

+## Queries to ask
+    which doctors are available today
+    I need a checkup
+    Give a phone number and Name to bot to book your appointment

 ## Programming Languages and Frameworks Used :computer:
     JavaScript,React.JS,Node.JS,Express,Actions-on-google,Dialogflow-fulfillment,ngrok